nicolejpaz/fremote/README.md

 ## To Contribute

-We'd love for someone to contribute!
+We'd love to have people contribute!
 Simply fork the repo, make changes, and submit a pull request.

-Right now I'm looking to add the following:

-* "Currently Viewing" list of users who are watching a video.
-* Playlist capability for remotes.
-This may put into question how remotes are created, however. [in progress]
-* ~~"Fremote Lite", which would have the feature of embedding any video and relying on a timer and user intervention to sync up videos.~~
-* Scrape video information from more providers. [in progress]

-Other ideas are also welcome.

 ## Issues